visavi/librator/readme.md

 // Get current page
 $librator->currentPage();

-// Preparation of the header is formed of one line of text
+// Automatic output of the header text from the first row
 $librator->getTitle();
 ```